The Unlucky 13th at Shiloh

 Robertson's Alabama Battery opened with four guns on the Buckeyes with shot and shell and within a few moments the sergeant of Myers' gun number two was killed and another eight men were wounded about the same time.
 Then another round struck a caisson which in turn exploded.
 Large tree limbs were falling on the battery, and some of the battery horses became entangled in the timber.
 By this point, the remaining men of the battery did panic, leaving five guns in their haste to flee the turmoil surrounding them.
 The horse team of the sixth gun, untrained as they were, broke and left with the gun attached.
 It was not an auspicious day for the 13th.

 Shortly after Shiloh the men from the battery were redistributed to the 7th, 10th, and 14th Ohio Batteries, and 13th was no longer in existence.
 Captain Myers was mustered out by Special Field Order #17 on April 30th, 1862.
-There is no monument for the 13th Ohio Battery at Shiloh, just a campsite tablet (A-54) and a position marker (172) that denotes their participation at Shiloh.
+Although initially included in the budget proposed by the Ohio Shiloh Commission, there is no monument for the 13th Ohio Battery on the field, just a campsite tablet (A-54) and a position marker (172) that denotes their participation at Shiloh.

 Much like the 71st Ohio Volunteer Infantry Regiment, who has had of late their Shiloh reputation somewhat restored by additional research, perhaps the 13th Ohio Battery's performance was not as horrific as the "blundering ignoramus" General Hurlbut made it out to be.
 Untrained in many ways, placed into a position that was seemingly in advance of the main line and not where the battery commander wanted to locate his pieces, and ordered to deploy in timber, these factors resulted in an unfortunate outcome.
 Has the 13th also been wrongly maligned like 71st?
 Will their story some day be re-written as well?